Home/Library/Revenue Website Pricing Model

 Total Specialist Labor$16,000 - $32,000/mo$192k - $384k/yrFull revenue infrastructure team

 This is the labor that a properly architected revenue website replaces.
-The website is not a product - it is a system that eliminates the need for most of this monthly spend.
-Once it is built and operating, it produces the same output (customers) as the entire team above, continuously, without ongoing headcount cost.
+The system is not a product — it eliminates the need for most of this monthly spend.
+Once built and operating, it produces the same output (customers) as the entire team above, continuously, without ongoing headcount cost.

 Website Pricing Model: Three Options Compared